Shares vs options: what’s the difference?

 The important difference is that if someone owns shares, they are a shareholder immediately.
 With options, they have own...

-Sometimes, a company may want to give options to people who aren’t employees or advisors.
-The use cases we see most often are companies that want to give share options to customers to thank them for their loyalty, or to influencers as a reward for helping the company get more customers.
-If that’s you, how should you go about this?
+But, what if you want to give share options to people who aren’t employees or advisors?
+For example, you may want to give equity to early adopter customers to thank them for their loyalty, or to influencers as a reward for helping the company get more customers.

-If you’ve checked that you have all the necessary authorisations and safeguards in place, read on to learn how you can give share options to your customers or influencers.
+If you’ve checked that you have all the necessary authorisations and safeguards in place, read on to learn how you can give equity to your customers or influencers.

 When you set up an option scheme on SeedLegals, the scheme rules specify who is eligible to receive options under the scheme.
-Our option schemes have been specifically designed for rewarding employees, advisors and team members who normally get share options that vest over a period of time, to reward the person for their work done over that time.
-Giving share options to customers in return for their buying your product is something different, which is why an employee share option scheme wouldn’t be appropriate for that.
+Our EMI and Unapproved option schemes are designed for rewarding employees, advisors and team members to reward them for their work.
+Giving share options to customers in return for their buying your product is something different, which is why an employee or consultant share option scheme wouldn’t be appropriate for that.

-The option grant should specify what class of shares the customer or influencer will get when they exercise the option.
-You may want to create a dedicated share class with limited economical and political rights.
+The option grant should specify what class of shares the customer or influencer will get when they exercise their share options.
+You may want to create a dedicated share class with no voting or dividend rights (on SeedLegals we suggest naming them B Ordinary (non-voting) shares), which will save you having to chase up dozens or potentially hundreds of minor shareholders every time a shareholder vote is needed.

 The option grant should specify how many share options the customer or influencer will get.
 Companies typically create a 10% share option pool, which covers giving share options to employees and advisors.
 So if you plan to additionally give share options to customers or influencers, those could either come from that same option pool, or you might consider making a larger option pool to accommodate both needs.